 In 1 Thessalonians 5:17 it says we are to "Pray without ceasing."
 This scripture does not suggest that we are to be always on our knees or at church, after all, we have jobs to do and families to take care of.
 Rather this scripture reminds us that prayer is not to be confined to a particular time of day or location.
 We can be in constant communication with our Heavenly Father by just talking with Him throughout our day.

 Recently there was a particular matter that weighed heavy on my heart.
 I didn’t have time to stop what I was doing and take a posture of prayer.
-As I cleaned my son’s room, I simply talked to God.
+As I cleaned my son’s room, I quietly talked to God.
 I used the prompt to worry as an opportunity to bring God’s attention to the matter.
-I let Him know what I was thinking and thanked Him for His favor in accordance with my previous prayers on the matter.
+I let Him know what I was thinking and thanked Him for His favor per my previous prayers on the matter.
 I didn’t let my responsibilities prevent my prayers.

 ▪ Pray for the meeting you are about to go into.